duyanghao/sample-container-runtime/README.md

   * **UTS namespace** is about isolating hostnames.
 This namespace allows to set a different hostname for a container.
   * **MNT namespace** allows to mount a separate file system for a container.
   * **PID namespace** gives a container an isolated view on currently running Linux processes.
 As a result, a container will see only its own processes (processes of host OS will not be visible).
   * **IPC namespace** isolates an inter-process communication.
-It prevents processes in different namespaces from establishing a shared memory to communicate with each other.
+It prevents processes in different namespaces from establishing [System V IPC objects](https://man7.org/linux/man-pages/man7/sysvipc.7.html)(Shared Memory, Semaphore and Message Queues) and (since Linux 2.6.30) [POSIX message queues](https://man7.org/linux/man-pages/man7/mq_overview.7.html) to communicate with each other.
   * **USER namespace** allows to create a separate, (usually) privileged user (technically it's a logical mapping of a user created in host OS, I will explain it later) within the namespace.
 Users configured in a host OS are not visible from a container.
   * **NET namespace** creates a logical instance of a Linux network stack.
 A container has its own list of network interfaces, routing table and iptables rules.
 * `cgroups` and `setrlimit` - these both mechanisms are used to limit usage of resources (e.g. memory, disk I/O, CPU time) for a container.